aakarsh/aakarsh.github.io/_posts/2017-03-09-emacs-evil-mode-cheatsheet.markdown

 above.
 For example `y^` will copy the line to beginning current line. and `y$` will copy it to the end of the current line. `yy` will copy the current line.

+##### Line forward and backwards

+      `{f{char} - forward search line for character, F{char}, t{char},T{char}, ;-repeat forward, ,- repeat back}`

+While working within lines it may be convenient to jump forward to a character. `2f,` will jump forward to the second comma in a line.
+Previous searches can be repeated forward and backwards using comma and semicolons.

+##### Sentence and Paragraph Motions

+`( - sentences back, ) - sentence forward , { - paragraph back , }-paragraph forward`

+All sentence and paragraph motions can take in numeric arguments.

 ##### Search and Replace: